 1. PUE (Power Usage Effectiveness)

-The Power Usage Effectiveness is the ratio of total amount of energy used by a datacenter facility to the energy delivered to computing equipment:
+The Power Usage Effectiveness is the ratio of the total amount of energy used by a datacenter facility to the energy delivered to computing equipment:

 The lower your PUE is, the more efficient your datacenter is.
-Using PUE as a measurement helps understand how efficient a datacenter is and compare with similar datacenters in similar locations or with similar environmental conditions, to determine whether there are areas that could be improved by adopting new technology and by applying best practises and architectural choices.
+Using PUE as a measurement helps understand how efficient a datacenter is and compare with similar datacenters in similar locations or with similar environmental conditions, to determine whether there are areas that could be improved by adopting new technology and by applying the best practices and architectural choices.

 The PUE of a datacenter can be affected by some variables that are specific for each site: